arnolddevos/FlowActors/README.md

 trait SampleGraph extends SampleDecls {

-  val N = 4
-  val M = 2
+  val N = 2

   def graph =
-    InitialData :- urls :-> Fetcher*N :- raw :-> Splitter -: (
+    InitialData :- urls :-> Fetcher :- raw :-> Splitter -: (
-  	  urls ->: Dedup -: urls ->: Fetcher*N &
+  	  urls ->: Dedup -: urls ->: Fetcher &
-  	  text ->: Filer*M -: metrics ->: Reporter ) &
+  	  text ->: Filer*N -: metrics ->: Reporter )
-    (Fetcher & Splitter & Dedup & Filer & Reporter) :- errors :-> Supervisor
 }
 ```

 Uppercase identifiers such as `Fetcher` by convention are processes.
 Lowercase identifiers such as `raw` are labels for message flows.

-The connecting operators `:-` and `:->` respectively attach a flow label to a process forming a _projection_ and then connect it to a target process.
+The connecting operator `:-` attaches a flow label to a process forming a _projection_ and `:->` connects this to a target process.

-These have right associative equivalents `->:` and `-:` which are useful to express fan-out as opposed to fan-in sub-graphs.
+These have right associative equivalents `->:` and `-:` respectively, which are useful to express fan-out as opposed to fan-in structures.

 The `&` operator combines graphs or projections.
 More about the representation of graphs and projections later.